 With nearly 50 countries now on board, Peppol is becoming the backbone of digitalization in global trade.
 Governments and enterprises alike recognize its potential to reduce costs, increase transparency, and unlock automation.
 At Qvalia, we continue to support this growth by helping organizations connect, comply, and innovate on B2B transactions.

-For further reading on compliance, e-invoicing, and Peppol, download the latest report from trusted experts Billentis or learn more by signing up for Peppol Academy.
+For further reading on compliance, e-invoicing, and Peppol, download the latest Billentis report, Riding the Tornado (2026).